 The result is often the opposite of the intention.
 The loved one is usually pushed further away and more deeply entrenched in his resolve to resist.
 Bridges are burned, and discussion shuts down.
 After a few heated confrontations or silent treatments, the doors to conversation close shut.
 It is usually too late when we realize we’ve only made matters worse.

 It is a rare and a blessed family that does not experience the personal grief of these problems and trials.
-Learned through the fires of my own experience and with a desire to help so many hurting brothers and sister in Christ, I came up with my Six Rules for Dealing with Non-Catholics.
+Learned through the fires of my own experience and with a desire to help so many hurting brothers and sisters in Christ, I came up with my Six Rules for Dealing with Non-Catholics.
 Watching people practice them over the years has proved to me that these rules work.

 They do not always bring the wanderer back into the fold or convert the entrenched Protestant.
 But they help repair damaged relations and set the stage for future reconciliation and peace—even a full acceptance of the Catholic Faith.